Giving feedback

 - YES → NO: profile might be too broad there.

-All five feed the same local feedback store.
+All six feed the same local feedback store.
 When you run the refinement flow, it reads everything in the store when deciding what to propose.

 Where each one appears